 The Easiest Mycobacteria Detection Ever

 Pre-selecting patients for tuberculosis by manual microscopy of Auramine or Ziehl-Neelsen stained sputum smears is standard in most laboratories.
 However, manual microscopy of stained slides is a very time-consuming process.
-Automated slide scanning and image acquisition, combined with detection of mycobacteria by the Metafer slide scanning and automation platform saves many working hours and facilitates mycobacteria detection dramatically.
+Automated slide scanning and image acquisition, combined with detection of stained acid-fast bacteria by the Metafer slide scanning and automation platform saves many working hours and facilitates mycobacteria detection dramatically.